How to Choose the Right Therapist in Singapore (And Make the Most of Your Sessions)

 Before you start therapy, it’s crucial to identify your therapy goals.

 Are you looking to cope with daily challenges like work-related stress, social anxiety and burnout?
-Do you want to fix your relationship with parents who gaslight you?
-Or would you like to develop effective self-care habits?
+Do you want to work on improving challenging family relationships that affect you?
+Or would you like to work on relationship issues with your partner?

-In a notebook, list out any daily challenges you face and if you suspect that you may have a mental health issue or disorder.
+In a notebook, list out any daily challenges you face or patterns in your thoughts and emotions that you’d like support with.

 Next, note down the changes you wish to see in yourself during or after therapy.
-Having clear expectations can help you find the right therapist in Singapore.
+Having clear expectations can help you find a therapist in Singapore who feels right for you.
+Additionally, it can also help you and your counsellor work together effectively.

-Remember, if you struggle to identify your goals, that’s okay.
-Therapy is a process of exploration, and you can gain clarity about your objectives over time, with the guidance of your therapist in Singapore.
+Remember, it’s completely normal if your goals aren’t fully clear at first.
+Therapy is a process of exploration, and over time, you may gain greater clarity with the support and guidance of your counsellor in Singapore

 Key Facts About Finding the Right Therapist